 There’s nothing like an evening filled with movie theater buttery popcorn, reclining seats and drink in hand while watching a movie.
 It’s a manifestation of all of your sensory details culminating and working together to experience the vision of the screen, the sound of the booming speakers, the smell of the butter imitating through the building, and the taste of your favorite ice cold drink.
 While watching a movie might constitute as an ordinary activity, over 1 million Americans are deaf or hard of hearing.
 With this in mind, how do we make movie theaters more inclusive and accessible for deaf and hard of hearing moviegoers?

-What are some of the current accessibility options?
+What are some of the current accessibility options in movie theaters?

 One of the most common auxiliary aids offered by movie theaters is the CaptiView Closed Caption Viewing System.
 This is a digital device which transmits closed captions on an adjustable screen through a wireless band frequency, allowing the viewer to follow the movie’s dialogue in real-time.